bobobo-git/inno-thinyldap-phonebook-enhancement/steps/steps.md

   to the lastname. input firstname, can select matching firstnames
   (lastname and company matches)
 ___
-- **canceled, using innovapphoen reporting instead :** The app can be
+- **canceled, using innovaphone reporting instead :** The app can be
   switched to a "record-only"-mode.
 Calls without a name are stored in
   a mysql-table.
 Later this can be used to fill the phonebook manually
 ___